June Bride: Production

 Paramount Pictures also considered producing a film version of Tighe and Lorimer's play which Tighe, the editor of House and Garden, had considered adapting into a stage musical.

 Bette Davis wanted either Dennis Morgan or Jack Carson for her co-star, but director Windust and producer Henry Blanke convinced her to accept Robert Montgomery as her leading man, arguing he had a larger fan base.
 Blanke later admitted they believed the mid-forties Montgomery would make 40-year-old Davis look younger, but after watching the rushes, he realized the casting achieved the opposite effect, with Davis making Montgomery look younger.

 June Bride was filmed during the 1948 Presidential campaign.
-A line of dialogue delivered by Mary Wickes, referring to the refurbishment the old-fashioned Brinker home, a dowdy house crammed full of Victoriana kitsch, desperately needed, was filmed twice, once as "How can I convert this McKinley stinker into a Dewey modern?" and the second time with the name Truman substituted for Dewey.
+A line of dialogue delivered by Mary Wickes referring to the desperately-needed refurbishment of the old-fashioned Brinker home, a dowdy house crammed full of Victoriana kitsch, was filmed twice, once as "How can I convert this McKinley stinker into a Dewey modern?" and the second time with the name Truman substituted for Dewey.
 When the film opened in New York City in late October, Dewey seemed a sure win, so the Dewey line was retained.
 When Truman unexpectedly won the election, a revised reel was sent to theaters.
 Davis, a staunch Truman supporter, sent Montgomery, who had headed the Hollywood Republican Committee to elect Dewey, a gloating telegram.

 The film's success proved to be an oasis for Davis and Warner Brothers; her previous two pictures were box-office disappointments.
 It was the first comedy film Davis had made since 1941.
 In that year, she starred in two comedies: The Bride Came C.O.D. and The Man Who Came to Dinner.
 As a result, Davis was given a new, four-picture contract with a salary of $10,285 a week, making her the highest-paid woman in the United States at the time.
-June Bride was also reunion for Davis and two prominent cast members - Fay Bainter, who in 1938, along with Davis, won an Oscar for Jezebel, and Mary Wickes, who was featured in both The Man Who Came to Dinner in 1941 and Now Voyager in 1942.
+June Bride was also reunion for Davis and two prominent cast members - Fay Bainter, who in 1938, along with Davis, won an Oscar for Jezebel, and Mary Wickes, who was featured in both The Man Who Came to Dinner in 1941 and Now, Voyager in 1942.
 In addition, the two young actresses who played the Brinker sisters - Barbara Bates and Betty Lynn - were also cast in two future Bette Davis films.
 Although she had no scenes with Davis, Barbara Bates was memorably featured in the last scene of the classic 1950 Twentieth-Century-Fox Oscar-winning film All About Eve as Phoebe, a young ruthless, opportunistic actress very much like Eve Harrington (played by Anne Baxter).
 In 1949, Betty Lynn was cast as Davis's daughter in the RKO film Payment on Demand, filmed that year but not released until 1951.
 June Bride was the penultimate Warner Brothers film for Bette Davis.
 In 1949, Davis made Beyond the Forest against her will and after the film was completed, she and Warner Brothers parted company after eighteen years.